How to Build an AI Chatbot for Your Website Using API

 <body>

-<div id="chatbox"></div>
+<div id="chatbox">

-<button id="sendBtn">Send</button>
+<button id="send">Send</button>

 <script>

-const chatbox = document.getElementById('chatbox');
+const messagesDiv = document.getElementById('messages');

-const userInput = document.getElementById('userInput');
+const input = document.getElementById('input');

-const sendBtn = document.getElementById('sendBtn');
+const sendBtn = document.getElementById('send');

-const API_URL = 'https://api.deepseek.com/v1/chat/completions';
+const div = document.createElement('div');

 async function sendMessage() {

-const userText = userInput.value.trim();
+const msg = input.value.trim();

-if (!userText) return;
+if (!msg) return;

-userInput.value = '';
+input.value = '';

 try {

-const response = await fetch(API_URL, {
+const res = await fetch('http://localhost:3000/chat', {

 method: 'POST',

-body: JSON.stringify({
+body: JSON.stringify({ message: msg })

 });

-const data = await response.json();
+const data = await res.json();

 }